ZEEELab/ze3-lab-docs/onboarding/README.md

   - **Working During Covid-19**: EHS_OHS_COVIDw COVID-19: Working Safely at U-M
   - **Bloodborne Pathogens**: EHS_BLS100w Bloodborne Pathogen (BBP) Training for Researhc Labs
   - **BSL 2**: EHS_BLS301w Biosafety Training (BSL-2)

+## ResponsiBLUE
+- Before entering any campus buildings you must complete a COVID-19 screening.
+You can download the ResponsiBLUE app or access the screening through the COVID-19 section in Wolverine Access
+- You can also find related COVID-19 information and on campus health services through ResponsiBLUE

+## MCard
+- You will beed an MCard to get access to the building, surrounding campus buildings and the lab space
+- The closest building MCard service building is the Student Activites Center (link)
+- You will need a photo ID and a filled out form found (link)
+  - *Note*: You do not need a form if you are already past your hire date and your appoitment is in the system
+- A few minutes after your card is printed, you will have general access to some campus buildings.
+In order to get access to the lab space, have Luis email Linda your UMID number and request access